dbrabon/file_adoption/README.md

   case-insensitive.
 - **Enable Adoption** – When checked, cron will automatically adopt orphaned files using the configured settings.
-- **Items per cron run** – Maximum number of files processed and displayed per scan or cron run.
+- **Items per cron run** – Maximum number of files adopted or displayed per scan or cron run.
+All discovered orphans are saved regardless of this limit.
 Defaults to 20.
 - **Ignore Symlinks** – When enabled, symbolic links are skipped during scanning, preventing loops or slowdowns caused by symlinks.
   Symlinks discovered during scanning are still listed under the "Symlinks"